Mission-Mars-Fourth-Horizon-Org/operation-max/Node/exercise5-Deployment.md

 ## Task 4: Update Your Bot Configuration

-1. Navigate to [Bot Framework Portal](https://dev.botframework.com).
-Click on your bot name to edit it.
+1. Navigate to the Azure Boot channel Registration Resource.

-1. Click on the **Settings** button on the top-right corner of the page.
+1. Click on the **Settings** button on the left hand side Menu under **Bot Management**

-1. On the _Configuration_ section, type the _App Service URL_ you created on Task 2 (eg. https://help-desk-bot.azurewebsites.net/api/messages).
+1. On the _Configuration_ section, type the _Messaging endpoint_ you created on Task 2 (eg. https://help-desk-bot.azurewebsites.net/api/messages).
 Remember to put the `/api/messages` at the end of the URL and ensure the protocol is **https**.
 Click the **Save changes** button at the bottom of the page.

     ![exercise5-botconfiguration](./images/exercise5-botconfiguration.png)